YilinGao/breakout/README.md

 	- blue: add 1 life
 	- greed: split each ball into 3 balls

-- Known bugs, crashes, or problems: currently no.
+- Known bugs, crashes, or problems: when a ball hits exactly on the center edge of two adjacent bricks, both bricks will get hit.
+This is unavoidable under the current collision detection method.
+I regard it as inconsistency with reality rather than a bug.

+- Extra features:
-- Extra feature: there is a restart button on the result page.
-The player can press `SPACE` during game to pause and resume game.
+    - there is a restart button on the result page.
+    - The player can press `SPACE` during game to pause and resume game.

 - My impression of the project: currently the project can fulfill its basic functions.
 Future improvement can focus on speed variation of the ball, to make it closer to reality.
 For example, when the ball hits on the paddle in different directions, its speed can change accordingly.
 And mouse control can be added into the game, along with keyboard control.